jphalimi/PythonForMIC/Doc/library/io.rst

    .. method:: peek([n])

-      Return bytes from the stream without advancing the position.
-At most one single read on the raw stream is done to satisfy the call.
-The number of bytes returned may be less or more than requested.
+      Return 1 (or *n* if specified) bytes from a buffer without advancing the position.
+Only a single read on the raw stream is done to satisfy the call.
+The number of bytes returned may be less than requested since at most all the buffer's bytes from the current position to the end are returned.

    .. method:: read([n])